rbasry29-blip/gui-ubuntu-os/README.md

 ## *Note 📌*
-⚠️ Installation may take up to 2 hours
+⚠️ GUI installation may take up to 2 hours
 Depending on Device

 In any question,  only hit enter,